graalvm/workshops/native-image/native-build-tools/README.md

 Before starting this workshop, you must have installed:

-* [GraalVM for JDK 24](https://www.graalvm.org/downloads/) - you can use either the Community or Enterprise Edition.
+* [GraalVM 25](https://www.graalvm.org/downloads/) - you can use either the Community or Enterprise Edition.

 > If you see the laptop icon in the text, this means you need to do something such as enter a command.